 As a photographer, I regard myself an ootlier in both senses: I am an outdoor animal, most often to be found in the landscape in all weathers: up a mountain, in a bog, on a moor, either in my running shoes, or with a camera, or, indeed, sometimes with both.
 I also think that the role of a good photographer is that of an outlier: not to follow a predictable pattern, but to aim for results that might allow us to see things a little differently.

 I have a Phd in biology, and was a scientist before I made photography my career.
-I love the technical aspects of my craft, and think my background might tell itself in both my fondness for infrared, and for photographing flora.
+I love the technical aspects of my craft, and think my background might tell itself in my fondness for experimentation in my photography.

-I live here in Scotland with my wife, Kate, and my dog, Bruce, and enjoy hill running.
+I live here in Scotland with my wife, Kate, and my dogs, Bruce and Bobby, and enjoy hill running.